 Potential Complications of Not Having Wisdom Teeth Removed

 - Painful, swollen gums

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Boca Park Dental will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Boca Park Dental will perform the safest, most comfortable extraction procedure possible.

 - Local, sedation or general anesthesia is administered

 - An incision is made in the gum tissue

 - The bone that blocks access to the tooth root is removed

 - The site of the removed tooth is cleaned

 - The wound is stitched close to promote healing, though this isn’t always necessary